supersimplesuper/docs/website/docs/hiring/how_we_hire/index.md

 - **Empathy** - An awareness of how one's actions affect others, caring for others.
 - **Integrity** - Do the right thing, even when no one is watching.

 Our culture interview is always the first interview that we do, in fact it might not even feel like the usual cultural interview at another workplace.
-After we’ve had a chat, the interviewers will get together and discuss the meeting and try to frame it in light of the 5 criteria listed above.
-Depending on how we go, we’ll then progress to the skills based interview.
+After we’ve had a chat, we will get together and discuss the meeting and try to frame it in light of the 5 criteria listed above.
+Depending on how that goes, we’ll then progress to the skills based interview.

 ### The skills interview

 Our skills interview follows a more traditional interview process.
 E.g. for a skills interview in our engineering team, we’re looking to see how your development skills will fit with the kind of work that we do.
-In this interview we strive to make it as close as possible to the actual kinds of work that you will be doing, what this also means is that as we don't typically solve leetcode style problems, we don't use leetcode style tests for potential employees.
+In this interview we strive to make it as close as possible to the actual kinds of work that you will be doing, what this also means is that as we don't typically solve leetcode style problems here, we don't use leetcode style tests for potential employees.

 Some of the things you can expect from the skills interview are: